Either World Domination or Something about Bananas

 - The Chinese text 'The Lion-Eating Poet in the Stone Den' takes this about as far as it goes by only using one syllable: 'shi'.
 The meaning is changed by the words' tones.

 - Chinese.
 Ooh boy!
 The language is a goldmine of tonal puns.
 In Mandarin Chinese, the words for "sleep"（睡觉） and "soup dumpling"（水饺） differ in tones only.
 So be careful when you ask your female waitress how much a bowl of dumplings costs.

 - In Latin-American Spanish, you can get a variety of good puns out of the fact that the words "marry" (casar) and "hunt" (cazar) are only one letter different (s versus z) and are pronounced exactly the same.
 These puns don't work in most of Spain, however, where "s" is pronounced like English "s" and "z" is pronounced essentially like the voiceless English "th" in "thumb" or "thin" (as opposed to the voiced "th" in then, which shows up for many, but not all, occurrences of "d").

 - Two similar sentences, "Tengo diez años" and "Tengo diez anos," translate respectively: "I am ten years old" and "I have ten anuses."
-(This is a very common mistake for learners not because they sound alike but because ñ is a letter exclusive to Spanish, it is the equivalent of Italian "gn" or Latin "nn" and souns like an "n" followed by a "y" before the next vowel, it is wrong to assume that ñ is just an n.)
+(This is a very common mistake for learners not because they sound alike but because ñ is a letter exclusive to Spanish, it is the equivalent of Italian "gn" and souns like an "n" followed by a "y" before the next vowel, it is wrong to assume that ñ is just an n.)

 - The verbs "sentar" (to sit) and "sentir" (to feel) are identical in first-person singular ("siento").
 This is the basis of an old joke, where a guy goes to the doctor, trying to explain that he feels bad... and the doctor just tells him to sit up straight.